Ishushan02/Cervical-Cancer-Detection-Using-Vision-Transformer/README.md

 So, basically what Patch Embedding does is
     - seperates the images into patches
     - add positional embedding
-    - add CLS token at the begining
+    - add CLS token at the begining (for SUmmary of the Task)